cjsewall9/my-website/content/publication/rauktis-2021/index.md

   animal attachment, commitment, and animal information.
 Qualitative interviews were conducted with 15 pet-owning individuals who completed the questionnaire and agreed to be contacted and interviewed over the phone about food security and their pets.
-  Exploratory factor analyses found three underlying factors: financial costs/burdens;
+  Exploratory factor analyses found three underlying factors - financial costs/burdens;
   pet behaviors and problems; family problems.
 These subscales associated with attachment in that higher attachment was correlated with greater commitment.
 However, the value of the correlations suggests they are different constructs.
 Moreover, analysis of